Zoffany (Irish-bred horse): 2010: two-year-old season

 Zoffany was ridden in all but one of his races as a two-year-old by Johnny Murtagh.
 He made his debut in a maiden race over six furlongs at Leopardstown Racecourse on 18 April and won easily ("not extended") at odds of 4/7.
 In a minor race at Naas Racecourse on 12 May he won by three and a half lengths after accelerating "impressively" a furlong out.
-The colt was the sent to England and moved up in class for the Group 2 Coventry Stakes at Royal Ascot in June and finished sixth of the thirteen runners behind the favourite Strong Suit.
+The colt was then sent to England and moved up in class for the Group 2 Coventry Stakes at Royal Ascot in June and finished sixth of the thirteen runners behind the favourite Strong Suit.
 Seamie Heffernan took the ride when Zoffany started odds-on favourite for the Listed Golden Fleece Stakes over seven furlongs at Leopardstown on 1 July.
 After racing at the rear of the four-runner field he took the lead just inside the final furlong and won "comfortably" from the British-trained Stentorian.
 Heffernan commented "He's a good horse.
 He was a bit disappointing at Royal Ascot but he learned a lot from it.
 I think he'd stay a mile".